yinghui1/ngs_wgs_coverage_analysis/README.md

 ## Preprocessing:

 * The NA12878 BAM file links to a CRAM file that is difficult to open using standard Samtools.
 So my first step is to find a version that works with the cram file (samtools 1.20 with htslib 1.20 on Mac) to convert the cram file to BAM file.
-* In the assignment description, the WGS data is aligned to "GIAB" and requested the alignment to GRCH38 reference genome.
-I searched the website and found the fastQ files.
+* In the assignment description, the WGS data is probably aligned to "GIAB" reference genome(?) and requested the alignment to GRCH38 reference genome.
+We decided to re-map to GRCH38 reference genome, this step could be unneccessary, but it is helpful to correct display the results on UCSC genome browser.
+* The CRAM is mapped to ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa based header information of [NA12878.alt_bwamem_GRCh38DH.20150718.CEU.low_coverage.H](src/NA12878.alt_bwamem_GRCh38DH.20150718.CEU.low_coverage.H)
+* I downloaded the standard GRCH38 reference genome from https://s3.amazonaws.com/igenomes.illumina.com/Homo_sapiens/NCBI/GRCh38/Homo_sapiens_NCBI_GRCh38.tar.gz
+* I searched the website and found the fastQ files in the same directory of CRAM file.
 * After I downloaded the fastQ files, I noticed the sequencing qualities were abnormal (many repeated '?').
-* I extracted the fastQ files from the CRAM files instead.
+* Instead, I extracted the fastQ files from the CRAM files instead.
 I checked that the fastQ files are complete, they are pair-ended.
-* Next, I mapped the fastQ file to NCBI GRCH38 reference genome, generated BAM and BW files.
+* Next, I mapped the fastQ file to NCBI GRCH38 reference genome using BWA (mem), generated BAM and BW files.
 * I used Picard to remove the duplicates and generated BAM and BW files.
 * The sequencing data is pair-ended, the segments of the middle of R1 & R2 reads should be considered as covered regions.
 Then I generated segment files in bed format by merging R1 and R2 regions.
 Single mapped and distance of pairs longer than 10K are trimmed.
 I noticed most of the regions have strand of +(R1, left) and -(R2, right), shouldn't 50% +(R1, left) with -(R2, right) and 50% +(R2, left) with -(R1, right)?
 * The segment files are converted into bed, BB, and BW formats.